-Visual Cue Meaning Bold Type with Initial Capital Letters Indicates command names, dialog box titles, dialog box options, and other GUI labels.
-For example, Save As dialog box. bold type Indicates directory names, project names, disk drive names, file names, file name extensions, and software utility names.
-For example, qdesigns directory, d: drive, and chiptrip.gdf file.
-Italic Type with Initial Capital Letters Indicates document titles.
-For example, AN 519: Stratix IV Design Guidelines.
-Italic type Indicates variables.
-For example, $n + 1$ .
-Variable names are enclosed in angle brackets (< >).
-For example, <file name=""> and <project name="">.pof file.</project></file> Initial Capital Letters Indicates keyboard keys and menu names.
-For example, Delete key and the Options menu.
+Visual Cue Meaning Bold Type with Initial Capital Letters Indicate command names, dialog box titles, dialog box options, and other GUI labels.
+For example, Save As dialog box.
+For GUI elements, capitalization matches the GUI. bold type Indicates directory names, project names, disk drive names, file names, file name extensions, software utility names, and GUI labels.
+For example, \text{qdesigns} \text{directory}, \textbf{D}: \text{ drive}, and \text{ chiptrip.gdf} \text{ file}.
+Italic Type with Initial Capital Letters Indicate document titles.
+For example, Stratix IV Design Guidelines.
+Indicates variables.
+For example, $n + 1$ . italic type Variable names are enclosed in angle brackets (< >).
+For example, <file name=""> and <project name="">.pof file.</project></file> Initial Capital Letters Indicate keyboard keys and menu names.
+For example, the Delete key and the Options menu.
 "Subheading Title" Quotation marks indicate references to sections within a document and titles of Quartus II Help topics.
 For example, "Typographic Conventions."
-Courier type Indicates signal, port, register, bit, block, and primitive names.
+Indicates signal, port, register, bit, block, and primitive names.
 For example, data1, tdi, and input.
-Active-low signals are denoted by suffix n.
+The suffix n denotes an active-low signal.
 For example, resetn.
-Indicates command line commands and anything that must be typed exactly as it appears.
+Courier type Indicates command line commands and anything that must be typed exactly as it appears.
 For example, c:\qdesigns\tutorial\chiptrip.gdf.
 Also indicates sections of an actual file, such as a Report File, references to parts of files (for example, the AHDL keyword SUBDESIGN), and logic function names (for example, TRI).
-1., 2., 3., and a., b., c., and so on.
-Numbered steps indicate a list of items when the sequence of the items is important, such as the steps listed in a procedure.
+4 An angled arrow instructs you to press the Enter key.
+1., 2., 3., and a., b., c., and so on Numbered steps indicate a list of items when the sequence of the items is important, such as the steps listed in a procedure.
 Bullets indicate a list of items when the sequence of the items is not important.
 The hand points to information that requires special attention.
-CAUTION A caution calls attention to a condition or possible situation that can damage or destroy the product or your work.
-WARNING A warning calls attention to a condition or possible situation that can cause you injury. + The angled arrow instructs you to press Enter.
-The feet direct you to more information about a particular topic.